 As to the fado, performed in sets of three songs, while the pluckers noodle away whimsically, the intimate intensity of saudade as the singer enters is immediately touching.
-I heard fine sets from Matilde Cid, accompanied by Antonio Duarte and João Filipe:
+I heard fine sets from Matilde Cid (YouTube topic), accompanied by Antonio Duarte and João Filipe:

-I also just found out about the great Carminho, falling hopelessly in love with this early clip of her singing Fado of the hours in Carlos Saura’s 2007 film (longer sequence here):
+I also just found out about the great Carminho, falling helplessly in love with this early clip of her singing Fado of the hours in Carlos Saura’s 2007 film (longer sequence here):